Alaska’s Litter Laws

-It is illegal to litter on either Alaska’s state waters or federal waters.
+Alaska’s litter laws stipulate that it is illegal to litter on either Alaska’s state waters or federal waters.
 In the event of accidental waste discharge, contact the Coast Guard’s Department of Environmental Conservation Area Response Team.

 Protecting Alaska’s Marine Environment and Mammals